Li Xiaomin

-Li Xiaomin (李小敏; born May 1959) is a Chinese politician currently serving as the Communist Party Secretary of Wuxi, and a member of the Jiangsu Provincial Party Standing Committee.
+Li Xiaomin (李小敏; born May 1959) is a Chinese politician currently serving as the Chinese Communist Party Committee Secretary of Wuxi, and a member of the Jiangsu Provincial Party Standing Committee.

 Li was born in Laiyang, Shandong province.
-He joined the Communist Party of China in 1982.
+He joined the Chinese Communist Party in 1982.
 He graduated from Nanjing University, where he majored in European capitalism and social development history.
 He later became involved in politics, serving in a series of roles in the Organization Department of the Jiangsu provincial party committee, before being elevated to deputy head of the department, then deputy secretary-general of the provincial government, then vice governor of Jiangsu.
 In March 2011 he was named a member of the provincial Party Standing Committee and the Secretary of the provincial Political and Legal Affairs Commission (Zhengfawei).
-On March 30, 2015, he was named Party Secretary of Wuxi, one of the most important cities in southern Jiangsu; he eventually relinquished his Zhengfawei (Central Political and Legal Affairs Commission) post to Wang Like.
+On March 30, 2015, he was named CCP Committee Secretary of Wuxi, one of the most important cities in southern Jiangsu; he eventually relinquished his Zhengfawei (Central Political and Legal Affairs Commission) post to Wang Like.

 Li became Vice-Chairman of the Jiangsu People's Congress on January 17, 2019.